-- 1.31 Any Responsible Authority or Interested Party may make relevant representations in respect of applications for the grant or variation of a premises licence or club premises certificate and request reviews of licences or certificates that have been granted.
-However, only the Divisional Commander of Rayleigh Police Division may make representations in respect of personal licences, premises supervisors, transfers of premises licences, interim authorities or the issue of a temporary event notice. - 1.32 A representation will only be 'relevant' if it relates to the likely effect of the grant of the licence on the promotion of at least one of the four licensing objectives.
-In addition, the representation must not be frivolous or vexatious or, in the case of reviews, repetitious. - 1.33 Where a representation is made and not withdrawn, the Licensing Authority must hold a hearing to determine the application (unless all parties involved agree that a hearing is unnecessary). - 1.34 Where the Responsible Authorities or Interested Parties do not raise any relevant representations about the application, the Licensing Authority will grant the licence or certificate subject to, in the case of a premises licence or club premises certificate, only those conditions that are consistent with the operating schedule and any mandatory conditions prescribed by the Licensing Act 2003. - 1.35 Appendices E and F provide applicants with contact details of Responsible Authorities and information concerning Representations (and who can make them), Reviews, Hearings and Appeals.
+- 1.47 Any Responsible Authority or Interested Party may make relevant representations on applications for the grant of a premises licence or club premises certificate and request reviews of licences or certificates that have been granted.
+However, only the Divisional Commander of South-eastern Police Division may make representations in respect of the grant of a personal licence, transfer of a premises licence or changes to the premises supervisor, or the issue of a temporary event notice. - 1.48 A representation will only be 'relevant' if it relates to the likely effect of the grant of the licence on the promotion of at least one of the four licensing objectives.
+In addition, the representation must not be frivolous or vexatious. - 1.49 As the Licensing Authority has to be satisfied that the representation is made by an Interested Party, which can generally only be determined by reference to the name and address of the person making it, this Authority will not consider any representation that fails to provide those details. - 1.50 Where relevant representations are made, the Licensing Authority must provide copies of those representations to the applicant.
+The Licensing Authority accepts that in exceptional circumstances, an Interested Party may not wish for his/her personal details to be disclosed to the applicant. - 1.51 Where the Licensing Authority consider that a relevant representation has been made and that exceptional circumstances exist, details of the name and address may be withheld from the copy of the representation that is provided to the applicant. - 1.52 In all cases, applicants and those making representations that are genuinely aggrieved by a decision of the Committee are entitled to appeal to the Magistrates' Court against the decisions of the Committee. - 1.53 Where the Responsible Authorities or Interested Parties do not raise any relevant representations about the application made to the Licensing Authority, the Licensing Authority will grant the licence or certificate subject only to conditions

+- that are consistent with the operating schedule and any mandatory conditions prescribed by the Licensing Act 2003. - 1.54 Appendices E and F provide applicants with contact details of Responsible Authorities and information concerning Representations (and who can make them), Reviews, Hearings and Appeals.